Statistics and gap distributions in random Kakutani partitions and multiscale substitution tilings: Preliminaries and main results

 In the study of ordered sequences of real numbers, two types of distributions of pairs of points play an important role.
 The {\it gap distribution}, which is the distribution of the distance between nearest neighbors, and the {\it pair correlation}, the distribution of distances between pairs of points in general.
 These distributions give information on how ``random'' or ``ordered'' a sequence is, see \cite{Marklof} for an introductory discussion with many examples.
 In particular they are of special interest in the study of aperiodic order, in which an important tool in measuring the extent to which a system is ``ordered'' is given by the closely related {\it mathematical diffraction}, see \cite[\S9]{Baake-Grimm} for a detailed introduction.
 While the gap distribution and pair correlation are of course related, it is often impossible to deduce one from the other, and in different contexts one of the two is often more accessible.

 Consider an incommensurable substitution scheme $\sigma$ in $\R$ in which all participating tiles are intervals, perhaps of $n$ distinct types.
-Then all tiles in tilings belonging to the tiling space $\X_\sigma^F$ are intervals, and the boundary points of these intervals define Delone sets for which the following explicit gap distribution formula holds.
+Then all tiles in multiscale substitution tilings generated by $\sigma$ are intervals, and the boundary points of these intervals define Delone sets for which the following explicit gap distribution formula holds.

 \begin{cor} Let $\mathcal{P}$ be a Delone set associated with a normalized irreducible incommensurable substitution scheme $\sigma$ in $\R$.
 Then

 \end{cor}

 For example, let $\alpha\in(0,1)$ with $\log\alpha\notin\log(1-\alpha)\Q$, and assume without loss of generality that $\alpha\le1-\alpha$.
 The density function for the gap distribution in the Delone set associated with the $\alpha$-Kakutani sequence described in \S\ref{sec: intro} is given by